emacsorphanage/quickrun/README.md

 ## Using quickrun as function from other functions

-`quickrun' can be used as function from other functions.
+`quickrun` can be used as function from other functions.
 You can pass configuration by `:source` argument.
 Sample is following: